Art Terms and Definitions — A

 Approximate Symmetry

 The use of forms that are similar on either side of a central axis.
-They may give a feeling of the exactness or equal relationship but are sufficiently varied to prevent visual monotony.
+They may give a feeling of exactness or equal relationship, but they are sufficiently varied to prevent visual monotony.

 Art